kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

     * Defined by the user
     * Starts with Prefix user:
       ![21-allocation-tags.png](./images/21-allocation-tags.png)
+  * For each resource, each tag key must be unique, and each tag key can have only one value
+  * **You must activate both AWS generated tags and user-defined tags separately** before they can appear in Cost Explorer or on a cost allocation report

 * Tagging and Resource Groups
   * Tags are used for organizing resources